-d) (Optional) If you are required to follow FIPS standards, select Restricted FIPS-Compatible Operating Mode.
+d) (Optional) If you are required to follow FIPS standards, select Restricted FIPS-compatible operating mode.

-This option enables the FIPS 140-2 cryptographic module.
-To use the updated FIPS 140-3 cryptographic module, select FIPS 140-3 Compatible Mode.
+This option enables the FIPS 140-3 cryptographic module.

 These options are only for environments that are required to follow FIPS standards.
 Do not enable these options unless you have a specific reason to do so.